How to fix Google Redirect Virus (browser hijacker) problem

 a) Hijacking search engine settings aka choosing which search engine to use.
 Your default search engine is named not google, yahoo, or bing, but something else.
 The first suspect is a plugin – based hijacker, though other cases are possible.

 b) Hijacking results of the search engine when you click on them.
 Your default search engine is the same, but you get different results when clicking on them.
-The main suspect would be malware infection ( Step 6), but malicious proxy, dns settings, infected router and even hosts file are possible.
+The main suspect would be malware infection, but malicious proxy, dns settings, infected router and even hosts file are possible.

 Step 1.
-Check your hosts file for malicious entries.
+Check your hosts file for Google redirect virus malicious entries

 Where Windows is your windows installation directory.
 Open the file with Notepad.